With You (Chris Brown song): Music video

 The music video was shot in Los Angeles, California on November 20, 2007.
 It premiered on music video channels MTV, BET, and Fuse TV during the week of December 3, 2007.
 In a November 8, 2007, interview with MTV, Brown stated that he co-directed the video as well.
 "And it shows me more solo.
 Like, it shows the grown side of Chris – it doesn't show the kiddie side.
 'Cause with this album, I wanted to blend, I wanted to do all different visuals of me.
 The first [video] 'Wall to Wall,' the acting, the vampires, the spookiness, then you go to 'Kiss, Kiss,' that had the little goofy part, now this one is solo, the main [performer] is me.
 Me freestyle dancing – just showing people me naturally, not a choreographed routine, just me dancing and showing you what I'm capable of.
 But at the same time, I was just having fun with the camera, and just one-on-one time with me and my audience."
 The video was quite popular in American television, reaching number 1 on BET's 106 & Park for 6 days, and staying on the countdown for 38 days.
-It has also reached number 1 on MTV TRL for 10 days, replacing Flo Rida's "Low" and finally retired at number 1 after it stayed on the countdown for 35 days.
+It has also reached number 1 on MTV's TRL for 10 days, replacing Flo Rida's "Low" and finally retired at number 1 after it stayed on the countdown for 35 days.
 The music video won the accolade for "Best Male Video" at the 2008 MTV Video Music Awards.

+The music video on YouTube has received over 700 million views as of August 2024.